-5.7 Informative Section: Components of a Managed Copy Architecture
+5.8 Informative Section: Components of a Managed Copy Architecture

 This informative section is provided as a technical context for the requirements outlined in the normative sections, above.
-It describes some assumptions about the kind of architecture which may evolve around managed copy and the likely role of the normative managed copy components in that architecture.
+It describes some assumptions about the kind of architecture which may evolve around Managed Copy and the likely role of the normative Managed Copy components in that architecture.

 For example,

-• It is assumed that there will not be one monolithic managed copy server.
-Content providers will engage a variety of managed copy service providers - different service providers for different titles, for different titles at different times, or for the same title at the same time.

-- Since permission granting for a managed copy is a more security sensitive operation, we have assumed that such permission granting servers might not be collocated with the 'store front' service server. - It is further assumed that users will want to use a single account for multiple services, rather than having to set up an credit card or debit account with each and every managed copy service.
+- It is assumed that there will not be one monolithic Managed Copy Server.
+Content Owners will engage a variety of Managed Copy service providers different service providers for different titles, for different titles at different times, or for the same title at the same time. - Since permission granting for a Managed Copy is a more security sensitive operation, we have assumed that such permission granting servers might not be collocated with the 'store front' service server. - It is further assumed that users will want to use a single account for multiple services, rather than having to set up a credit card or debit account with each and every Managed Copy service.
 For that reason, we consider it likely that the account manager will be a separate server, with multiple service servers accessing that same account.